Mathpix/mpx-cli/README.md

 ```
 npm install -g @mathpix/spectra
-spectra set-api-key ...
 ```

 ## Usage

-Sign up at https://accounts.mathpix.com and setup an API to get your OCR API key.
+Sign up at https://accounts.mathpix.com and then run `spetra login` which will ask for your email and password and save an authorization token to be used for any commands that require connecting to our servers such as digitizing PDF files or converting Markdown to docx or pdf files.

-Once you copy the API key you can set it as an environment variable `MATHPIX_OCR_API_KEY`:
+Alternatively you can use a Mathpix API account by creating an API key from https://accounts.mathpix.com/ocr-api and then set the API key as an environment variable `MATHPIX_OCR_API_KEY`:

 ```
 export MATHPIX_OCR_API_KEY=...